-10 Best and Most Popular Linux Desktop Environments of All Time
+10 Best Linux Desktop Environments of All Time

-One exciting aspect of Linux unlike with Windows and Mac OS X, is its support for numerous number of desktop environments, this has enabled desktop users to choose the appropriate and most suitable desktop environment to best work with, according to their computing needs.
+One exciting aspect of Linux, unlike Windows and Mac OS X, is its support for numerous desktop environments.
+This has enabled desktop users to choose the appropriate and most suitable desktop environment to work with according to their computing needs.

-A Desktop Environment is an implementation of the desktop metaphor built as a collection of different user and system programs running on top of an operating system, and share a common GUI (Graphical User Interface), also known as a graphical shell.
+A desktop environment is an implementation of the desktop metaphor built as a collection of different user and system programs running on top of an operating system and sharing a common GUI (Graphical User Interface), also known as a graphical shell.

 In this article, we shall list and walk through some of the best desktop environments for Linux, including a few of their illustrious features and components.
 However, we should note that this list is not organized in any particular order.